Micrified/libdsm/README.md

 2. A session server.
 3. An arbiter (local server).

 The system guarantees atomic write access to primitive types (anything up to quads) in the shared memory space, and does not require explicit sychronization or messaging.
 Simply writing to the shared memory map is sufficient.
 Networked semaphores provide access control to larger data structures, and barrier directives guarantee process synchronization.
+Finally, memory holes provide a means to perform bulk changes with minimal overhead.

 This system will not work with multi-threaded processes.
 Userland multithreading libraries will result in undefined results.
 Attempt this at your own risk.